Training Course

 Accreditation

 Alexander Technique Training in LondonThe course is accredited by STAT (The Society of Teachers of the Alexander Technique).
-The requirements for training are 1600 hours, usually over a period of three years (nine terms).
+The requirements for training are 1600 hours, usually, but not always, over a period of three years (nine terms).
 The course may be joined at the beginning of any term.
 The course is monitored, and students have the benefit of working with a moderator appointed by STAT, in their sixth and ninth terms.
 On successful completion of the course students are awarded a STAT certificate and may become teaching members of the Society.

 Hours and Fees